chase-jefferson/react-portfolio/README.md

   - Downloadable resume link
   - List of proficiencies
 - Footer:
-  - Links/icons to GitHub, LinkedIn, and a third platform (e.g., Stack Overflow or Twitter)
+  - Links/icons to GitHub, LinkedIn, and Stack Overflow

 ---